-As Michigan DUI lawyers, we get emails and questions all the time asking how much we charge.
+As Michigan DUI lawyers, we get emails and questions all the time asking about our fees.
 In fact, one of THE most common question we’re asked is “how much to you charge?”

 Unlike everyone else, though, our firm actually lists our Fees

 , both on this website and on our blog.
-We are the ONLY firm to do that.
+Nobody else does that.

 If you’re on a mobile device, tap the “More” button at the top of the page, and then scroll down to “Fees.”